The Tower (tarot card)

 The Tower (XVI) (most common modern name) is the 16th trump or Major Arcana card in most Italian-suited tarot decks.
-It has been used in Tarot cards since the 15th century as well as in divination since the mid-19th century.
+It has been used in tarot cards since the 15th century as well as in divination since the mid-19th century.

 History

 This card follows immediately after The Devil in all tarots that contain it, and is associated with sudden, disruptive revelation, and potentially destructive change.
-Some early painted decks, such as the Visconti-Sforza tarot, do not contain it, and some tarot variants used for gameplay omit it.
+Some early painted decks, such as the Visconti-Sforza tarot, do not contain it.